Cindy Hsin-Liu Kao, Ph.D

 DEA 2200 ART+SCIENCE

-Semesters Offered: SP22/21/20 *typically each Spring
+Semesters Offered: Typically each Spring at Cornell

 The relationship between art and science has been thoroughly discussed by philosophers.
 This course will review the discussion on this topic and investigate the role of art/science in a variety of professions and its role in creativity.
 Sustainability, multiculturalism and transdisciplinarity will be explored as manifestations of integrated minds and communities.